Jonathan Munro: BBC career

 In September 2021, after Fran Unsworth, director of News & Current Affairs, announced that she would be standing down from her position, Munro was suggested as her successor.
 The Daily Telegraph reported at the time that the then director-general of the BBC, Tim Davie, was warned he risked undermining the BBC's impartiality and high editorial standards if he appointed Munro as its head of news.
-In the event, Munro succeeded Unsworth on an interim basis on 27 January 2022, sitting on the BBC's Executive Committee.
+In the event, Munro succeeded Unsworth on an interim basis on 27 January 2022, sitting on the BBC's executive committee.
 Davie said that Munro would hold the post "until Deborah Turness joins us later this year".
 Turness had been prevented from taking the post as her employer, ITN, had denied her early release from her notice period.
-Turness joined, and Munro stood down from, the Executive Committee on 5 September 2022.
+Turness joined, and Munro stood down from, the executive committee on 5 September 2022.
 Munro was Turness's deputy.

-In July 2024 it was announced that Munro would become the new Global Director of BBC News, with responsibility for BBC World Service and BBC Monitoring, whilst retaining his role as Deputy CEO of BBC News.
+In July 2024, it was announced that Munro would become the new Global Director of BBC News, with responsibility for BBC World Service and BBC Monitoring, whilst retaining his role as Deputy CEO of BBC News.
 On taking up the post, Munro said:“As I’ve traveled around the world with the BBC over the last decade or so, everywhere I have been I’ve been told of the enduring value of impartial news, in English and our more than 40 other languages.
 The need for independent news is growing, not shrinking, and the BBC’s role in pursuing truth and enriching knowledge has never been more important."In December 2024, Munro told the House of Commons select committee inquiry on the future of the BBC World Service that additional investment was required to avoid decline.
-He contrasted current BBC spending of £400 million a year with an estimated £8 billion by Russia and China combined.
-In January 2025, Munro announced that the BBC World Service will cut 130 jobs as part of a plan to save around £6m in the next financial year.
+He contrasted the current BBC spending of £400 million a year with an estimated £8 billion by Russia and China combined.
+In January 2025, Munro announced that the BBC World Service would cut 130 jobs as part of a plan to save around £6 million in the next financial year.